What is a Supply Chain

 GLN History

-Yes, only Managed GLN subscribers can transfer a GLN.
+Yes, only Managed GLN subscribers (healthcare) can transfer a GLN.
 View the Transfer a GLN article learn more.

 Address Data: